 - Expos Studio 10 sections also prioritize practicing oral presentations, giving students the opportunity to develop skills at another important mode of communicating their ideas to others.

 Students who elect to take Expos Studio 10 have often been recommended for the course by faculty in the Harvard College Writing Program on the basis of the Writing Exam, although some students elect to take the course without being recommended for it.
-Students who are recommended and other students interested in the course will meet with one of the Expos Studio 10 faculty during Opening Days to determine if placement in Expos Studio 10 is appropriate for them.
+Students who are recommended and other students interested in the course will meet with one of the Expos Studio 10 faculty during Orientation to determine if placement in Expos Studio 10 is appropriate for them.

 Expos Studio 10 is offered in the fall term only.
 Students who enroll in Expos Studio 10 must fulfill their writing requirement by taking either Expos Studio 20 or Expos 20 in the spring.
 Expos Studio 20 continues the intensive, small-group instruction found in Expos Studio 10.
 For further information on Expos Studio 10, please see the Expos Studio 10 page on our website.